 Pleural effusion causing breathlessness and oxygen requirement in the postoperative period after Dacron graft repair of a type A dissection.
 An ICC was inserted on the ward at 6:30 pm on day 7 for drainage of a pleural effusion.
-Initially good drainage of the pleural effusion was seen on CXR at 6:55 pm; however, the patient developed massive haemorrhage from a lacerated intercostal artery at 8.30 pm while in ED radiology (seen on CXR).
+Initially good drainage of the pleural effusion was seen on CXR at 6:55 pm; however, the patient developed massive haemorrhage from a lacerated intercostal artery at 8:30 pm while in ED radiology (seen on CXR).
 Haemorrhagic shock developed and the patient went into cardiac arrest.
 They were resuscitated with cardiopulmonary resuscitation for 1 minute; blood products and adrenaline were used in the ED.
 The patient was transferred to the operating theatre for thoracotomy to repair the bleeding intercostal artery.
-As a consequence of the bleeding, low blood pressure and cardiac arrest, the patient sustained a severe (hypoxic dissection.
+As a consequence of the bleeding, low blood pressure and cardiac arrest, the patient sustained a severe (hypoxic ischaemic) brain injury that was nonsurvivable.
+There was no significant past medical history prior to the type A aortic dissection.